1305 Greensboro Avenue, Tuscaloosa

 Tuscaloosa, AL 35401

-The house is open for tours Tuesday through Saturday, 1:30 pm to 2:30 pm unless reserved for a private event.
+The house is open for tours Tuesday through Saturday at 3:30 PM unless reserved for a private event.
 There is no cost for tours, though donations are welcome.
 The house is Handicap accessible.
 For large groups, please call the offices to reserve a tour.

 This property is maintained by the Jemison-Van de Graaff Mansion Foundation.

 Click here for Rental Information / Sample Contract